Aw3K/ServersList/README.md

 For plugin to work, you must have MySql database, set credentials in plugin config(located at cssharp folder/configs/plugins/ServersList/ServersList.json), table will be created if not exist, plugin must be on every server for them to set live data into database.

 You can use existing table, but must include needed columns for it to work.
-A lot of information will be logged on server console.
+A lot of information about plugin will be logged on server console so remember to check it often if some weird behaviours occurs.

 Configuration: